MikeIvisonGIS/add_CityName_to_CensusData/README.md

 Project uses pandas, geopandas functionality, and arcpy (Python).

-For an outline, see the City_Boundaries_Project_Outline.docx file.
+For an outline, see the City_Boundaries_Project_Outline screenshot, or download the .docx file.

 **Input Parameters:**